Small Performing Arts Event of the Year 2023

 The American poet Robert Frost achieved fame and recognition through poems such as 'The road not taken', and 'Stopping by woods on a snowy evening', and in fact his popularity, and the ease with which people can access and enjoy hos poetry has traditionally made him unpopular in academic and literary circles.
 His poetry describes American rural life in simple, direct language, and this has made him a favourite poet for composers of Song to set.
 This concert includes settings of his poetry by John Duke Elliott Carter and Lowell Liebermann, and includes the world premiere of 'Frost Bites'; three songs by Juliana Hall that are dedicated to Nigel Foster, the Director of the London Song Festival.

 Australian baritone Nicholas Lester studied at the Adelaide Conservatorium of Music and the National Opera Studio in London.
 He has since sung leading roles with Opera Holland Park (where he was voted Best Male in a Leading Role by the audience for playing Figaro in Il Barbiere di Siviglia), State Opera of South Australia, WNO and ENO among others.
-Kezia Beinek has sung leading roles with Glyndebourne, Opera Holland Park, WNO and Wexford Festival, among others.
+Kezia Bienek has sung leading roles with Glyndebourne, Opera Holland Park, WNO and Wexford Festival, among others.
 James Crutcher was born in San Francisco and trained at the Royal Conservatoire of Scotland.
 He won several awards there including the Sir John Gielgud Bursary Award, and in 2023 he won the AESS Actors' competition.

 Kezia Bienek - mezzo-soprano